Foraged

 • Left in an unrefrigerated pile in your harvesting basket, chanterelles will start to go bad within 48 hours — or less if they’re wet.

-• Refrigerated chanterelles in good condition can last for 10-14 days in a ziplock.
+• Refrigerated chanterelles in good condition can last for about a week in a ziplock bag.

 Chanterelle cooking tips